webasoo/tickeroo/README.md

 3. For active projects, click to see options: Stop, Switch Task, or Show Report
 4. Use the status bar item for quick timer controls
 5. Right-click any project for additional actions (rename, delete, show report)

+## Multi-Window Coordination & Resilience

+- **Crash-safe last activity**: While a timer runs, the tracker updates VS Code's `globalState` every ~30 seconds (and immediately on start/stop) with the latest activity timestamp plus the owning project ID.
+If VS Code crashes or the machine sleeps, the next session can resume/repair using that data.
+- **Per-window ownership**: The window that starts a timer records an ownership flag in `workspaceState`.
+Other windows can still "see" the active session (for logs and recovery decisions) but do not update status bars or tickers, so there is never double-counting.
+- **Duplicate-start guard**: When a new timer is requested, the tracker compares `now` against the persisted activity timestamp to ensure another window isn't already running within the idle + persistence window.
+- **Auto-recovery**: On activation, if a persisted timestamp is older than the idle threshold, the tracker stamps the snapshot with the recovered stop time, clears the global keys, and prompts the user if anything goes wrong.
+Otherwise, the original timer quietly resumes in the owning window.

 ## Installation and Development